vianney-g/markdown-cv/index.md

 <a href="vianneygremmel@gmail.com">vianneygremmel@gmail.com</a>
 </div>

+## Goal

-I want to develop great software solution, aiming for excellence.
+**I want to develop great software solution, aiming for excellence.
 I'm a crafter at heart ; TDD, mob programming, humility are my rules.
-I'm looking for a team where we can learn and improve together.
+I'm looking for a team where we can learn and improve together.**

 ## Professional experiences